jakecyr/python-code-parse/README.md

 # Python Code Parser

-Parse Python code to extract information about functions, classes, methods, etc.
+Simple functions built on Python `ast` to parse Python code and extract information about functions, parameters, etc.

+Used for auto-type-hinting projects.

 ## Install with pip